 Disability tax credit (DTC)

-The Disability Tax Credit (DTC) allows Canadians to pay lower taxes, receive higher family allowances (for parents or guardians of a disabled child), access the Registered Disability Savings Plan (RDSP), and much more.
+The Disability Tax Credit (DTC) helps eligible Canadians pay less tax, receive higher family allowances (for parents or guardians of a disabled child), access the Registered Disability Savings Plan (RDSP) and other helpful programs.
 Applying is free.

 Who is the DTC for?